 Hash blocklists focus on email content.
 They help you filter malicious email from large ISPs that can't be filtered by IP or domain blocklists.
-Additionally, they can be used to block emails containing malware files and cryptowallet addresses.
+Additionally, they can be used to block emails containing malware files, cryptowallet addresses and malicious URLs.
 Here's how they work, and the value they bring to your email security infrastructure.

 Doodle with computer and open email with a do not enter sign